 Firefox ReaderMode to swap color palette to dark.

 Mobile navigation takes up a lot of space for mobile readers.
 It keeps sitting there doing nothing.
 A huge code with a small value to the reader.
 It is now removed and replaced with default navigation at the top.

 There are other non-visible changes.
 Mostly code refactoring.

 Instead of using emoji as a background image, It embedded it as

 svg.
-A change for color and height now easier.
+A change in color and height is now easier.